Lofty-Brambles/ieeenova/README.md

 This is an event page for an imaginary IEEE event called IEEEnova.

-## Dependancies
+## The tech ⚙

-This website is dependant on the following:

-- Cloudflare Pages: The website is hosted on Cloudflare pages and uses a cloudflare adaptor to handle the backend actions.
-Forms are progressively enhanced to ensure function without JS.
-- Google Sheets API: It leverages the sheets API to dump the data of attendees and their attendance unto it.
+To get it running, update the `.env.example` file with the necessary variables, and use `pnpm install --frozen-lockfile && pnpm dev`.
+Also, `pnpm install --frozen-lockfile && pnpm build` to build and `node build/index.js` to run.

+- The website is made with **Sveltekit** on runes mode, with a node adapter.
+- No tailwind, but rather, some class-less CSS. (😎 Selectors are underappreciated, thanks, KPowell)
+- It is tested with **Vitest** alongside v8 for test-cov.
+Though, it's low due to a lack of time.
-- Sendgrid: It uses Twilio's Sendgrid as a service to send out QRs for marking the attendance of attendees.
+- It uses a dependancy-lenient `qrcode` package to generate QRs.

-To get it up and running, you will need to use Cloudflare pages and replace the values in `.env.example` from the dependancies.
+- Google's **spreadsheet** API for the spreadsheet access and Sendgrid **mailing** for the emails.
+- Eslint, Prettier and all that **DevEx** jazz.
+Hosted on render.

-## How it works
+## How it works 🌏

 It leverages a google spreadsheet as a database.
-While less "secure", it scales just well for a small event.
-On registration, a row of data is written to the spreadsheet and an email is send with a QR.
+While less "secure", it scales just well for a small event, using a common interface.
+On registration, a row of data is written to the spreadsheet and an email is sent with Twilio Sendgrid, with a QR attached.

 Any admin can then use the QR or visit the link provided in the email, enter a password and the attendance would be marked as `TRUE` in the spreadsheet.

-## Demonstrations
+## Demonstrations ⚡

+The demo might take some time due to render's free tier taking it's time to spin up.
+Especially with the emails.

-- The website for demo lives here: https://ieeenova.pages.dev
+- The website for demo lives here: https://ieeenova.onrender.com
 - The spreadsheet for the data records is here: https://docs.google.com/spreadsheets/d/1FSAcKUPSCjpGI3FzJXiNFeeQG949-Qi3pceqniN1UdM/edit?usp=sharing